zzzprojects/docs/entityframework.net/pages/saving-data/bulk-insert.md

 ### Example

-The following example, add list of authors to the database using `BulkInsert` method.
+The following example, adds a list of authors to the database using the `BulkInsert` method.

 ```csharp
 using (var context = new BookStore())